GeoMOER/moer-mpg-data-analysis/docs/units/_unit05/unit05-03_linear_regression.md

 ### R squared

 The variance explained by the model is one of the most often used variables to explain the relationship in simple linear models.
-It is computed by normalizing either the model sum of squares by the observation sum of squares or by substracting the normalization of the residual sum of squares from 1.
+It is computed by normalizing either the model sum of squares by the observed sum of squares or by substracting the normalization of the residual sum of squares from 1.

 ```r
 ss_model / ss_obsrv